mirenradia/amrex-gpu-test/README.md

 [here](https://amrex-codes.github.io/amrex/docs_html/).

-## AMReX git submodule
+## git submodules

-Note that the AMReX repository is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so to clone this repository, it is easiest to pass the `--recurse-submodules` flag e.g.
+Note that the AMReX repository and [Catch2](https://github.com/catchorg/Catch2) is included as a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) so to clone this repository, it is easiest to pass the `--recurse-submodules` flag e.g.